SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/aws-cloudtrail.md

 In some cases, your query results may show `"HIDDEN_DUE_TO_SECURITY_REASONS"` as the value of the `userName` field.
 That's because AWS does not log the user name that was entered when a sign-in failure is caused by an incorrect user name.

-## Installing the AWS CloudTrail App
+## Installing the AWS CloudTrail app

 Now that you have set up collection, install the Amazon CloudTrail - Cloud Security Monitoring and Analytics app to use the preconfigured searches and Dashboards that provide insight into your data.